 While pursuing your degree, you'll have countless opportunities to take your studies to the next level.
 Take your learning outside the classroom by participating in a cultural immersion program or studying abroad.
 Or conduct research alongside your professors, secure an internship, become a math tutor or join an on-campus student organization.

 Upon graduation, you'll have the knowledge, skills and experience necessary to pursue any career that requires a scientific or engineering application of mathematics, including careers in statistics such as quality improvement.
-You will also be well-prepared to continue your education through graduate work in applied or statistical areas.
+You will also be well-prepared to continue your education through graduate work in pure, applied, or statistical areas of math and engineering..
 No matter your career goals, here at UWEC, our expert and supportive faculty, staff, advisors and numerous other academic resources are here to help you be successful and make your mark on the world.

 A collaborative, personalized education.
 During your time at UWEC, you'll learn from expert professors who are committed to excellent teaching.
 Small class sizes allow for the formation of deeper relationships and one-on-one attention, with plenty of face-to-face time with faculty.
 Many math courses are taught in active-learning pod rooms, which encourage collaborative learning and effective use of technology.